-'''

 fab analyse_all:min_values=20

-'''

-If an analysis_all was interrupted (e.g. because a log file was corrupted) we can resume the analysis after the experiment with the corrupted files.
+5) Modifying the list of test IDs to analyse: If an analysis_all was interrupted (e.g. because a log file was corrupted) we can resume the analysis after the experiment with the corrupted files.
 First, one needs to look up the next test ID after the corrupted test ID in experiments_completed.txt.
 Then, one can resume at this test ID using the resume_id parameter.
 For example, if for a test ID 20131206-102931_dash_2000_tcp_newreno_run_0 we cannot do the analysis because of corrupted data files and the next test ID is 20131206-102931_dash_2000_tcp_newreno_run1, we can continue the analysis with this command: